Hiking Around Airlie Beach And The Whitsundays

 Hamilton Island Trails

-Located on the idyllic Hamilton Island, there are upwards of 9 walking and hiking circuits for every fitness level.
-Hamilton Island is covered by over 70% national parks, there is plenty to do and see on any of them!
+Hamilton Island is covered by over 70% national park, and there are lots of amazing hiking trails in this lush wilderness.
 You can access Hamilton Island by ferry or by flying into their commercial airport from most major cities in Australia.
 As the sunrise and sunsets from most lookouts on Hamilton Island are phenomenal, we recommend booking to stay overnight to get the most out of these vantage points.

 Popular trails include Passage Peak, which leads to 360 degree unencumbered views, as well as hikes to other sides of the island such as Escape Beach and Coral Cove.
 A few of the walks also lead to some epic Instagram-worthy features, such as giant beach chairs, wooden swings, and more.
 Most all connect at Saddle Junction, so you can take your pick!